-Eligible U.S. employees receive discretionary 401(k) matching cash contributions that are allocated according to participants' current investment direction.
-Certain employees with eligible pay less than or equal to one hundred thousand dollars will receive a 401(k) Fixed Contribution equal to 2% of eligible pay.
-A separate transition contribution is allocated to certain eligible legacy Smith Barney employees.
+Eligible employees receive 401(k) matching cash contributions that are allocated according to participants' current investment direction.
+Eligible employees with eligible pay less than or equal to one hundred thousand dollars also receive a fixed contribution equal to 2% of eligible pay.
+Additionally, certain employees receive a transition contribution based on prior plan membership.